Skip to main content

 tip

-Some third-party boards are not properly equipped with the proper I2C pull up resistors.
+Some third-party boards are not equipped with the proper I2C pull up resistors.
 The DUEink pull-up board can be used to solve this problem.
 See I2C Interface page for more details.

 QTPY with Pull-up